Communication

 BSA Medical Form (parts A, B1, B2)

-A completed copy of the BSA Medical form parts A, B1, and B2, signed by a parent, must be given in hardcopy to the camp Medic when arriving at any campout, overnight trip, or Scout summer camp.
-This form is good for 12 months, so after you turn in your forms at the first overnight, the pack will keep it on file for the rest of the year.
+A completed copy of the Scouting America Medical form parts A, B1, and B2, signed by a parent, must be given in hardcopy to the camp Medic when arriving at any campout, overnight trip, or Scout summer camp.
+This form is good for 12 months, so after you turn in your forms at the first overnight, the Pack will keep it on file for the rest of the year.

-Click here for more information about BSA annual health and medical record requirements.
+Click here for more information about Scouting America annual health and medical record requirements.

 Pro Tip: The medical form PDF in Adobe Acrobat Reader can be filled out electronically and the file saved to your local computer.
 This makes it easier to update the information and print new copies each year.